 If the accident does not meet the criteria for a police response, do the following:

 - The drivers involved are required to exchange information.

 - File your accident report online as soon as possible.

 A report can be filed either on-line or at a troop office where the accident occurred.

 When and What do I Need to Report to My Insurance Company?

 If you supplied the Trooper with current insurance after the accident you will not be required to fill out a financial responsibility form.
 If you did not supply the Trooper with current insurance you will need to fill out a financial responsibility form within ten (10) days of the accident.
 Notify your insurace company/agent regardless if you received a citation or another party in the accident received a citation.
 If you have an occupied child restraint seat in your vehicle at the time of the accident, please notify your insurance company for possible replacement.
 The seat could have been damaged during the accident, which would jeopardize the future safety of your child.

 How do I Find Out Where my Vehicle was Towed After the Crash?

-If your vehicle was towed from the accident scene and the Colorado State Patrol called the tow truck, you should have received a Colorado State Patrol Case Report form with the tow company's information on it.
-If you did not receive the Case Report form at the scene, it will be mailed to you at the Trooper's earliest opportunity.
+If your vehicle was towed from the accident scene and the Colorado State Patrol called the tow truck, you should have received a Colorado State Patrol Incident Report form with the tow company's information on it.
+If you did not receive the Incident Report form at the scene, it will be mailed to you at the Trooper's earliest opportunity.
 This form will also contain the case report number in the upper right hand corner.
 If you require further information, please contact the Trooper who investigated the accident.